 Should the rioters and looters be arrested?
 Yes.
 Does the actions of 30 rioters/looters cancel the rights of 200 protesters?
 NO. It is not the fault of the responsible protesters that a few criminals are breaking the law.
 (This logic should be familiar to you, as it is the argument used by gun advocates at every opportunity.)

-Well, that’s not been blog-comment-opinions I’ve read at places I would consider “across the aisle”.
+That’s not been blog-comment-opinions I’ve read at places I would consider “across the aisle”.
 Apparently Americans have become so accustomed to seeing large groups of black people as threatening that they can see nothing else.

 Ferguson is about how digital media is spreading and breaking news.
 Without twitter and a few people refusing police order to stop taking pictures, what would we have known?
 Nothing.